Point Placing Strategies

 1. Add a random offset to the position of each circle.

-2. Change setup code to use random placement to place 100 points.
+2. Change the setup code to use random placement to place 100 points.

 3. This example doesn’t need noLoop().
 Why? ••